What is Seeking Alpha?

 - VIP Service

 Seeking Alpha has a lot to offer the premium subscriber, including fundamental analysis tools, investing strategies, exclusive content, and market insights.
-There are far too many cool features to include in this article, but we’ve included some notable mentions below.
+There are far too many cool features to include in this article, but here are the ones I felt had to be mentioned:

 Access to articles are one of the key features offered by Seeking Alpha; arguably, they are the heart of the Seeking Alpha community!
 Many different topics are covered on the platform, from fundamental analysis and portfolio investment strategy to investment ideas and market news.

 Casual investors can take advantage of investment advice; more research-driven investors can mull over in-depth research to make their own decisions.
 The extensive library of available content makes the platform suitable for nearly any investing style.

 That said, the platform receives contributions from both amateur and professional investors.
 As such, opinions often conflict, advice may be incorrect, and articles could be biased.
 Because of this, it’s important that traders take a close look at each proposed portfolio investment strategy or analysis.
 Doing so will allow them to make informed decisions regarding their investment portfolios.